Parity Sheaves and Smith Theory: Tate-parity sheaves

 For the remainder of the section, we assume we are in the setting of Corollary \ref{superbij}.
-It follows that every Tate-parity complex may be uniquely written as a direct sum of objects of the form $\bT^*\epsilon_*\mathcal{E}$ and $\bT^*\epsilon_*\mathcal{E}[1]$.
-Recalling Proposition \ref{moddyprop}, we are able in this situation to construct a factorization
+It follows that every Tate-parity complex may be uniquely written as a direct sum of objects of the form $\mathcal{E}_{\T}(\lambda)$ and $\mathcal{E}_{\T}(\lambda)[1]$.

+For simplicity, let us assume that $d_\lam=\dim_\cc(Y_\lam)$ is even for each $\lam\in S$.
+Recalling Proposition \ref{moddyprop} and Section \ref{addendum}, we have a factorization

-where $Parity_{S}^0(Y;-)$ stands for the category of \emph{normal} (Tate-) parity complexes.
-Here a (Tate-) parity complex is said to be normal if it is a direct sum of (Tate-) parity sheaves (without any shifts).
-Indeed, for parity sheaves $\cE,\cE'$ we have
+where $\mathrm{Par}_{S}^0(Y;-)$ stands for the category of \emph{normal} (Tate-) parity complexes.
+Here a (Tate-) parity complex is said to be normal if it is a direct sum of (Tate-) parity sheaves without any shifts.
+More precisely, for parity sheaves $\cE,\cE'$ we have